 Click the photo to learn more.

-I recently wrote a spoken word poem about the division in America right now.
+At the end on 202o I wrote a spoken word poem about the division in America right now.
 It's called American Flipside.

 Click on the photo to check it out!